Thanks for joining me on another edition of Holiday Speed Dates! This week I have Geralyn Corcillo joining me.

 Where did the idea for this story come from?

 The whole idea of Drakenfall – and how Mark, the twelfth Baron Shiley transforms it into a resort and an invigorating boon to the community – just seemed like a really wonderful idea to me.
-When I lived in England in 1993, my friend Ian Tovell and I would drive all around visiting grand estates and geralyn-and-iancastle ruins.
+When I lived in England in 1993, my friend Ian Tovell and I would drive all around visiting grand estates and castle ruins.
 I loved the places, but I couldn’t help but think that huge houses that had so few people rattling away inside were kind of a waste of beauty and resources.
 And shortly before I wrote my 15K novella “Upstairs, Downstairs … and the Lift in Between,” the story of how Mark and Maisy meet, I saw in the news that Prince William got a job as an ambulance helicopter pilot and he was donating his salary to charity.
 So I knew this idea of the aristocracy giving back to the community was right on.
 Here is a picture of me and Ian on the grounds of a posh estate we were visiting in 1993.

 I love that idea.
 As someone who writes historically set stories in English manor houses, this story is kind of like seeing “future generations” give back.
 Gives me the warm and fuzzies. :)